 At Buntingsdale Primary School we believe that the quality and breadth of PE and sport provision is important, in order to increase participation and help pupils develop healthy lifestyles, not only now, but to enable the development of skills and interests that will be carried into the future.

-Sport Premium is an amount of money which the government has agreed to allocate to schools for three academic years (2013-14, 2014-15 & 2015-16).
+Sport Premium is an amount of money which the government has agreed to allocate to schools for an academic year.
 The funding amount received by schools is based upon the number of children of primary age at the school.
 The Sport Premium must be used to: